AI adoption in small businesses: where LLMs help first

 If the answer to any of the first three questions is “no,” deprioritise that use case until you have processes in place.

-What was checked: Published small-business AI adoption surveys, SME case studies from AI tool providers, industry reports on AI ROI by business function, and vendor documentation for commonly used small-business AI tools.
+Sources consulted: Small-business AI adoption surveys, SME case studies from AI tool providers, industry reports on AI ROI by business function, and vendor documentation.

-Assumptions and limits: Small-business AI adoption varies by sector, regulatory environment, and digital maturity.
+Assumptions: Small-business AI adoption varies by sector, regulatory environment, and digital maturity.
 Vendor case studies tend to overstate benefits.
-The guidance above reflects general patterns observed through mid-2026.
+The guidance above reflects general patterns observed through mid-20 26.

 Source list